 Is It Good?
 Good (5/8)

 If you had guessed Matthew Vaughn’s second film after watching Layer Cake, I’m not sure CGI-heavy family fantasy movie would have been the obvious choice.
 But it worked out well for everyone: Vaughn got his big Hollywood career, and audiences got a solid little bit of imagination.
-It’s not artful or whimsical enough to whiff greatness, too glossy and shallow.
+It’s not artful or whimsical enough to whiff greatness; it’s much too glossy and shallow.
 But it’s solidly entertaining, clearly told, and buoyed by a terrific Michelle Pfeiffer as the villain.

 2. Kingsman: The Secret Service (2014)